shikhar-srivastava/Recommender-System/README.md

+#### (2015) Ancient ML project:
-# Recommendation System
+## Fully SQL Query based Recommendation System

-#### Feature-Adaptive Recommendation System.
-#### Analyzing dataset of 500,000 user preferences and popular activity in Music, Movies and Books to make recommendations through a variation on the collaborative filtering, written entirely in SQL Queries.

-- The System User will be asked to provide basic information about his/her preferences in multiple user-feature categories and subsequently provided with recommendations on the same features based on the his/her seed input.

-- The system learns from the user’s observed choices over time, and optimizes its recommendations further.
+Recommender system written entirely in SQL queries using a variation on the collaborative filtering.

-## Machine Learning:
+## SQL Algorithm:

-The Algorithm is heavily inspired from the popular document retreival algorithms & the Collaborative Filtering algorithm used today in ML, but is modified and optimized further, having been written completely in SQL Queries* .

-The retreival of the K-Nearest Neighbours of the given System user allows us to answer who the other 'closest' users are to the current user in terms of his/her preferences, and we simply recommend their top rated choices.
+Written completely in SQL Queries*, the algorithm is an optimized variant of the (once) popular Collaborative Filtering algorithm used originally in ML (Document-retreival/Recommender systems).

+This approach retrieves the closest 'neighbors' of the current user based on his/her preferences, and proceeds to do a weighted fetch of the preferences of these neighbors.
+The idea being that users with similar tastes will have similar rating distributions given the same entity distribution.
+Simple enough, but very effective written entirely in SQL.

 The Queries are implemented within the Java Servlets.

+## Food for thought:
+This was implemented back in 2015 on the Oracle 11g Database, with a 0.5 Million row database of user preferences.
+Given little evidence of scalability, and not much time at hand (college course-work), I was sceptical of an all-SQL implementation of ML/Retreival algorithms being a viable approach moving forward for the industry,

+At the moment however, It would be interesting to see how the pure SQL approaches scales with pipelines using smart-sharding, caching/parallel fetching threads on Hive/Cassandra/etc. (Should maybe try it out as a quick side fun project)

-## Recommender Algorithm written completely in SQL Query:
+## SQL Query Algorithm:

-The Algorithm is heavily inspired from the popular document retreival algorithms used today in ML, but is modified and optimized further, having been written completely in SQL Queries* .

-    -- SQL Query for recommending movies to a user,
+    -- SQL Query for recommending for example. entities from the movie table to a user,

     -- START --
     with c_user as (select movie_id,rating from user_movie